tikonen/blog/simplehttpserver/README.md

      simplehttpserver [directory]

-`[directory]` is used as web root and is by default current working directory.
+`[directory]` is used as web root.
+Default is current working directory.

 Server listens port 8000.
-Navigate to http://localhost:8000 to view.
+Open browser to http://localhost:8000 to view.

 # Run locally

      node simplehttpserver.js

-You must have depencies installed
+You must have dependencies installed